apache/james-project/src/adr/0072-postgresql-flags-update-concurrency-control.md

 ## Context

-When IMAP server support THREAD_SAFE_FLAGS_UPDATE capability, it means that the server can update flags concurrently.
+We are facing a concurrency issue when update flags concurrently.
-We are facing a concurrency issue when multiple queries from clients simultaneously access the `user_flags` column of the `message_mailbox` table in PostgreSQL.
+The multiple queries from clients simultaneously access the `user_flags` column of the `message_mailbox` table in PostgreSQL.
 Currently, the James fetches the current data, performs changes, and then updates to database.
 However, this approach does not ensure thread safety and may lead to concurrency issues.